techbhaskar/Spring-with-Spring-Boot/spring-dependency/Readme.md

 Depency Injection (DI)
 Its a design pattern to remove the de-couple the object creation with the application flow.
 To achieve this we have to give the required information in configuration xml file.

-In 2 ways we can achive DI
+In 2 ways we can acheive DI
 1) By Setter injection
 2) By Contructor injection